 Our common shares are traded on the New York Stock Exchange under the symbol "OFC."
-The last reported sale price on February 13, 2002 was \$12.48 per share.
+The last reported sale price on February 27, 2002 was \$12.04 per share.

-The underwriters have an option to purchase up to 1,222,000 additional common shares to cover over-allotments of shares, of which the first 276,172 additional common shares would be purchased from Constellation, representing all of its remaining common shares, and the balance would be purchased from Corporate Office Properties Trust.
+The underwriters have an option to purchase up to 1,261,000 additional common shares to cover over-allotments of shares, all of which would be purchased from Corporate Office Properties Trust.